troessner/reek/docs/Unused-Private-Method.md

 ## Known limitations

-* Method calls via dynamic dispatch (e.g. via `send`) is something Reek (or any other static tool for that matter) can not detect.
+* Method calls via dynamic dispatch (e.g. via `send`) is something Reek (or any other static tool for that matter) cannot detect.
 * Method calls via callback like [Rails filters](http://guides.rubyonrails.org/action_controller_overview.html#filters) will trigger this as well, e.g.: